IS Decisions logo

 IS Decisions Blog

 Remote users don’t always connect to the corporate network, or even the internet.
-Here’s how UserLock’s multi-factor authentication (MFA) and access controls safeguard offline, off-domain access.
+Here’s how UserLock’s multi-factor authentication (MFA) and access controls safeguard off-network, off-domain access.

 Published October 19, 2021